hakyimlab/TFPred-snakemake/README.md

     `conda activate <<path to env>>`
 5. Run:
     `snakemake -s snakefile.smk --configfile config/pipeline.yaml --profile profiles/simple/`

-## Notes:
-There are two accompanying txt files `info/data_db.txt` and `info/human_factor_full_QC.txt` that are important for this pipeline to find the TF and tissue and their peak locations bed files.

 ## Notebooks:
 These contain analysis codes for the pipeline.
 They are not part of the pipeline itself.
 You can use these to make diagnostic plots and summaries of the models.